nuxt-community/pwa-module/docs/content/en/workbox.md

 ### Adding custom runtimeCaching items (For CDN)

-By default resources in dist (`/_nuxt/`) will be cached with `cacheFirst` and other requests to same domain will be cached with `networkFirst` strategy.
+By default resources in dist (`/_nuxt/`) will be cached with `CacheFirst` and other requests to same domain will be cached with `NetworkFirst` strategy.

 If you have a custom CDN and need to cache requests for it, simply use `runtimeCaching`:

 **IMPORTANT:** Please note that workbox will **not** cache opaque responses.
-So please only use either `networkFirst` or `staleWhileRevalidate` strategies.
+So please only use either `NetworkFirst` or `StaleWhileRevalidate` strategies.
 Please see [Handle Third Party Requests](https://developers.google.com/web/tools/workbox/guides/handle-third-party-requests).

 ```js{}[nuxt.config.js]
 workbox: {